 The “floating world” was also depicted in writing.
 One of the most famous authors was Saikaku, who is known for his satire.
 He wrote about different people associated with these pleasure quarters.
 He liked to make absurd social commentaries through his writing, and using satire was a way he avoiding being censored by the bakufu.

 There were also depictions of the “floating world” in bunraku and kabuki plays.
 Many of these stories were centered around men who visited brothels or fell in love with courtesans.
 Bunraku and kabuki plays were written for the common people, who were the ones visiting this district.
-It’s not surprise to see stories centered around that part of the city.
+It’s not surprising to see stories centered around that part of the city.